 The sad truth though was that I had to get over myself.
 The fear, the doubts, the judgement I was sure would come, held me back.
 I did send out a few queries to publishers but of course got a ‘sorry, not interested’.
 And they were right.
 Not that my stories were bad but the letters I was sending were very boring.
 I didn’t know how to grab their attention or let them know how interesting my story was.

 2008 was the year that changed my life.
 It was the year from hell, everything went wrong that could go wrong.
-And I lost two people in a very short period of time and almost a third.
+Along with everything else going wrong, I lost two people in a very short period of time and almost a third.